jmerle/uspto-explainable-ai/README.md

 ## Grafana configuration

-When running the `run-submission` or `test-submission` executables with the `GRAFANA_ENABLED` environment variable set to `true`, the executable assumes you're running Grafana and PostgreSQL with the configuration in [`docker-compose.yml`](./docker-compose.yml).
+When building the `run-submission` or `test-submission` executables with the `GRAFANA_ENABLED` CMake option enabled, the executable assumes you're running Grafana and PostgreSQL with the configuration in [`docker-compose.yml`](./docker-compose.yml).

 The Grafana username and password are both "admin".
 After logging in for the first time, create a PostgreSQL data source using this configuration (leave the rest of the properties at their defaults):
 ![](grafana/data-source.png)